ye-kyaw-thu/error-overflow/chatting-about-TTS-with-ChatGPT4.md

 ## Question: 10

 Write a survey paper relating to objective metrics including Mel Cepstral Distortion!
 Introduce some open-source evaluation tools also ...

+**Title:** Objective Metrics in Text-to-Speech Evaluation: An In-depth Look at Mel Cepstral Distortion and Other Measures

+**Abstract:**
+This paper presents a comprehensive analysis of objective metrics used in the evaluation of Text-To-Speech (TTS) systems, with a particular focus on Mel Cepstral Distortion (MCD).
+Additionally, it discusses available open-source tools for implementing these metrics, serving as a valuable resource for researchers and developers in the field.

+**1. Introduction:**

+Objective metrics are essential for quantifying the performance of TTS systems.
+Among these, MCD has emerged as a valuable tool in measuring the spectral distortion between original and synthesized speech signals.

+**2. Objective Evaluation Metrics:**

+**2.1 Mel Cepstral Distortion (MCD):**

+MCD provides an objective measure of the spectral distortion between two speech signals, making it suitable for comparing original and synthesized speech.
+It has proven to be an effective measure of speech quality, particularly in capturing the spectral characteristics of the speech signal^[1^].

+**2.2 Word Error Rate (WER):**

+WER calculates the minimum number of substitutions, insertions, and deletions required to match the synthesized speech transcript to the original.
+However, it does not consider semantic accuracy and is sensitive to slight deviations in word choice or order^[2^].

+**2.3 Perceptual Evaluation of Speech Quality (PESQ):**

+PESQ compares the original and degraded speech signals to assess speech quality.
+It works well for narrowband signals but is less effective for wideband signals and doesn't specifically target end-to-end TTS evaluation^[3^].

+**2.4 Log Spectral Distortion (LSD):**

+Like MCD, LSD measures the spectral distortion between two speech signals.
+It's sensitive to spectral shape, making it a useful tool for evaluating spectral details in synthesized speech^[4^].

+**3. Open-source Tools for Evaluation:**

+Several open-source tools have been developed to facilitate the implementation of these evaluation metrics:

+- [**librosa**](https://github.com/librosa/librosa): A Python package for music and audio analysis, which can calculate MCD.
+- [**jiwer**](https://github.com/jitsi/jiwer): A Python package designed to calculate WER.
+- [**pesq**](https://github.com/ludlows/python-pesq): A Python wrapper for the PESQ measurement tool.
+- [**pypesq**](https://github.com/vBaiCai/python-pesq): Another Python implementation of PESQ.

+**4. Conclusion:**

+Objective metrics like MCD, WER, PESQ, and LSD play an indispensable role in evaluating TTS systems.
+Understanding their strengths and limitations is crucial for researchers and developers aiming to advance the field of TTS synthesis.

+**References:**

+[1] Kubichek, R. (1993).
+Mel-cepstral distance measure for objective speech quality assessment.
+In Proc.
+Pacific Rim Conference on Communications, Computers, and Signal Processing (Vol. 1, pp. 125-128).

+[2] Morris, A., Maier, V., & Green, P. (2004).
+From WER and RIL to MER and WIL: improved evaluation measures for connected speech recognition.

+[3] Rix, A. W., Beerends, J. G., Hollier, M. P., & Hekstra, A. P. (2001).
+Perceptual evaluation of speech quality (PESQ)-a new method for speech quality assessment of telephone networks and codecs.

+[4] Gray Jr, R. M., & Markel, J. D. (1976).
+Distance

+ measures for speech processing.
+IEEE Transactions on Acoustics, Speech, and Signal Processing, 24(5), 380-391.

+**Please note** that this survey paper provides a high-level overview of objective evaluation metrics in TTS.
+Each of the points mentioned can be further expanded with more in-depth discussions, case studies, and additional references to provide a thorough understanding.